Frequently Asked Questions

 Why should I apply for citizenship if I am currently a legal permanent resident (green card holder)?

-Although applying for citizenship is a personal decision, a few of the benefits of becoming a U.S. citizen are the following: Voting in federal elections, ability to travel without restrictions, possible citizenship for your children, and protection against deportation, among others.
+Although applying for citizenship is a personal decision, a few of the benefits to a legal permanent resident of becoming a U.S. citizen are the following: Voting in federal elections, ability to travel without restrictions, possible citizenship for your children, protection against deportation, and the ability to work freely and without being limited by your green card status, among others.

 What are the chances that my immigration petitions will be approved?